up-devision/meta-up-board/README.md

 Yocto BSP meta layer
 ======================================
-**Note: This branch kirkstone for Yocto 'kirkstone' is for development purposes only.
-Please refer to 'kirkstone' branch in this repository for non-experimental purposes.**
+**Note: This branch Scarthgap for Yocto 'scarthgap' is for development purposes only.
+Please refer to 'scarthgap' branch in this repository for non-experimental purposes.**

 This README file contains information on building the meta-up-board BSP